squid-cache/squid-cache.github.io/SquidFaq/AboutSquid.rst

 == What is the latest version of Squid? ==

-At the time of writing (June 06), Squid-2.5 is the stable version and Squid-2.6 and Squid-3.0 are under development.
-We expect Squid-2.6 to be released some time in the next month or two, while Squid-3.0 will likely not be released for a while longer.
+At the time of writing (August 2006), [Squid-2.6] is the stable version and [Squid-3.0] is under development.

 Please see [http://www.squid-cache.org/ the Squid home page] for the most recent versions.

 == Who is responsible for Squid? ==

 Squid is the result of efforts by numerous individuals from the Internet community.
-The core team and main can be seen at WhoWeAre; a list of our excellent contributors can be seen in [http://www.squid-cache.org/CONTRIBUTORS the CONTRIBUTORS file].
+The core team and main contributors list is at WhoWeAre; a list of our excellent contributors can be seen in [http://www.squid-cache.org/CONTRIBUTORS the CONTRIBUTORS file].

 == Where can I get Squid? ==